-South Africa is generally mild throughout the year with many clear, sunny days.
+South Africa is generally mild throughout the year, with many clear, sunny days.
 Overall, it is a dry country with an average annual rainfall of around 500mm.
-Days are warm to hot but nights can be quite cold.
+Days are warm to hot, but nights can be pretty cold.
 Deciding when to go will depend on personal interests and preferences.

 Wet Season (November to April)

-Summer is the peak season in South Africa and for good reason, as the country is green and full of new life.
-It’s a good time to visit for photographers, with great light, colour, and vivid subject matter providing all the ingredients for those to die for safari photos.
+Summer is the peak season in South Africa, and for good reason, as the country is green and full of new life.
+It’s an excellent time to visit for photographers, with great light, colour, and vivid subject matter providing all the ingredients for those to die for safari photos.

 Dry season (May to October)

-If possible avoid the Easter break and school holidays, as there are more travellers around and prices become inflated.
-A great time to visit South Africa is in-between seasons (April/May and September/October), the spring and autumn weather is beautiful and it is still optimal for wildlife viewing.
+If possible, avoid the Easter break and school holidays, as more travellers are around and prices inflate.
+A great time to visit South Africa is in between seasons (April/May and September/October).
+The spring and autumn weather is beautiful and still optimal for wildlife viewing.

 LET THE ADVENTURE BEGIN!